nextstepitt/NS80103_Student_Files/README.md

 ![](.common/nsbanner.png?raw=true)

-# [Insert Course Number] [Insert Course Title] - Student Files
+# NS80103 Mock Objects - Student Files

-This project contains the lab framework for the [insert course title] class.
+This project contains the lab framework for the Mock Objects presentation.
 You may clone the framework or download a zip of the framework on this page.
-There are working solutions for all of the labs, and example projects, that may be a good reference for building React programs with TypeScript even if you are not interested in the course.
+There are working solutions for all of the labs that may be a good reference for building JUnit test fixtures even if you are not interested in the course.

-Do the rapidly changing landscape of [insert technologies: React, TypeScript, and web application programming in general], this material is updated frequently.
+Do the rapidly changing landscape of [insert technologies: Java, JUnit, and Cucumber, this material is updated frequently.
 Feel free to come back and download new versions whenever you want to.

 ## License